anthbapt/multixrank/doc/_build/html/_sources/content/reference.rst.txt

 **lambda**

 The parameter 'lambda' is associated with the probability to jump from one multiplex network to another one.
-For instance, lambda\ :sub:`ij`\  represents the probability to jump from the multiplex i to the multiplex j.
+For instance, lambda\ :sub:`ij`\  represents the probability to jump from the multiplex network i to the multiplex network j.

 **graph_type** field: unweighted/weighted, undirected/directed